-UCDS worked with many leading companies using this methodology, however, we soon discovered it was very limiting and suitable for either dedicated inside console operators or inside/outside operators but really did not address the roles and responsibilities of outside operators.
-Therefore, UCDS enhanced this methodology and added additional items such as Task Analysis, and time-lining to understand the workload of the field operator who often can have repetitive jobs like tanker loading/unloading.
+UCDS worked with many leading companies using this methodology, however, we soon discovered it was very limiting and only suitable for either dedicated inside console operators or inside/outside operators but it really did not address the roles and responsibilities of outside operators.
+Therefore, UCDS enhanced this methodology and added additional items such as Task Analysis and time-lining to understand the workload of the field operator who often can have repetitive jobs like tanker loading/unloading.

 UCDS offers a workshop to train your personnel to be able to incorporate this methodology with your own MOOC processes and with your PHA studies.
-Alternatively UCDS can provide a Chair Person to lead your MOOC studies and together with your own staff provide a solution that is endorsed by regulators and Unions.
+Alternatively, UCDS can provide a chair person to lead your MOOC studies and, together with your own staff, provide a solution that is endorsed by regulators and unions.